Qiskit/RFCs/CONTRIBUTING.md

-# Qiskit RFCs
+# Qiskit Request for Comments (RFC) process

 The purpose of a Qiskit Request for Comments (RFC) is to communicate and engage with the wider community in the development and direction of Qiskit.
-RFCs enable engineering and research stakeholders to communicate design changes to any component of the larger Qiskit project.
+RFCs enable engineering and research stakeholders to communicate design changes to the larger Qiskit ecosystem, as weel as to document the desion making process.

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Qiskit community and the sub-teams.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Qiskit community and the core team.

-This repository is for any project in the Qiskit project to make these design proposals and review and discuss the changes.
-An RFC can be contained to a single project or it can span multiple projects, if a design decision requires some planning and discussion before implementation an RFC can be used to facilitate that and collect feedback prior to implementation.

 # When Should You Write an RFC?